 To understand the “Power of Persuasion” we can look at currency as an example.
 Money holds value for almost everyone and most individuals can be persuaded to action if there is a monetary reward.
 However, if someone offers you a currency that you cannot spend, then the currency has no value.
 Similarly, if your expertise, or gift, or relationship holds value for someone, they are more likely to be persuaded to action by you.
 “Liking” is one of those persuasive strategies that can best be understood by looking through the eyes of the recipient (or beholder).

 As part of the persuasive process, two types of “liking” occur.
 The first type of liking occurs in the initial phase and superficial relationships.
-A considerable amount of research in marketing and advertising indicates that we are more persuaded by likable people.
+A considerable amount of research in marketing indicates that we are more persuaded by likable people.
 When someone new approaches us with a “great opportunity,” if we are suspicious we start to be critical of their message.
-However, if we think he/she is attractive, cooperative, or similar to us, we are more likely to be persuaded by them.
+However, if we think the person is attractive, cooperative, or similar to us, we are more likely to be persuaded by them.
 Certainly in direct selling, we need to consider if we come across as likable in initial interactions.

 The second liking type is in long term relationships.
 We are more likely to be persuaded by those we like and those that we perceive like us.
 The use of hosts is one way that direct selling uses the liking strategy.
 The host invites people she likes and that like her.
 The party is one situation where you can see both types of liking occur.
-If the consultant is “likable” and the hostess has invited people she likes, persuasion is more likely.
+If the consultant is “likable” and the hostess invites people she likes, persuasion is more likely.